 - 1996 Co-Curator, Permanent Installation Remembrance by Nancy Spero, Jewish Museum Vienna (with Werner Hanak)

 I work on the intersection of contemporary art and architecture, on performance art and its mediation, on art in public space and the question of the public sphere, on contemporary monuments, and on aesthetic theory.
-My current project deals with global art geographies in Washington, D.C., Bucharest, and Singapore—in particular the role of contemporary art in relationship to national or regional interests under global conditions.
+My current project deals with global art geographies—in particular the role of modern and contemporary art in relationship to national or regional interests under global conditions.
 I am interested in the power and means of representation, in the broader institutional and political context of artistic production, in issues of "authentic" and "bodily" experience under mediated conditions, and in urban dynamics.
-Another interest is theory; I am currently (with Andrei Pop) translating the 1853 book Aesthetics of Ugliness by the German philosopher Karl Rosenkranz (forthcoming 2015).
+Another interest is theory, in particular beauty and ugliness.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.